AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 1. Deselect the **[!UICONTROL Percent]** checkbox.

-Your A4T panel now does not include percentages as the [!UICONTROL Conversion Rate], as shown below:
+Your A4T panel now does not include percentages as the Conversion Rate and matches [!DNL Target], as shown below:

 ![Conversion Rate column showing no percentages](/help/integrations/assets/no-percentages.png)